strapi/documentation/docusaurus/docs/status.md

 Once the initial content is fully converted (see the progress below), we will gradually improve the documentation further, for instance, introducing a new structure and adding more content for both beginners and more advanced users.
 Stay tuned!

 <!-- TODO: update with actual communication link -->
-In the meantime, we would love to hear your feedback, [please let us know](https://forum.strapi.io).
+In the meantime, we would love to hear your feedback, so [please let us know](https://forum.strapi.io)!

 ***